cleverdumb/sandLang/doc.md

 2) Mapping onto pattern - `pattern` followed by the *pattern*
 3) Setting a non-static property - `set [property] [Maths statement]`
 4) `non-break` picks another rule to execute after this one, instead of choosing another random block

+The entire block can be replaced with `repeat effect` to repeat *update block* along with probability from the previous rule

 ### Patterns
 Each line of the pattern correspond to a row of cells, and each cell in the row must be seperated by any amount of spaces